hannesdatta/course-odcm/content/docs/tutorials/workflow/overview.md

 After planning your data collection, it's finally time to start collecting the data.
 In this phase of your research, monitor the data collection regularly.
 Also subscribe to the service's social media and news feeds (e.g., Twitter, Google News), and keep an eye on its blog to stay up-to-date about server downtimes or service announcements that may impact your data collection.

-## 6. Preprocessing and documentation
+## 6. Preprocessing, documentation, and distribution

 After you've collected your data, it's time to preprocess and document it.
 When working on a live data collection, preprocessing and documenting the data typically takes place already while the data is being collected.
+Finally, you can distribute the data to team members, or post it on a public data repository.

 1. __Clean__ the data so that it can be used in your project.
 For example, you may have to remove unnecessary HTML tags from it, or disguise users' identities to make data storage GDPR-compliant.